LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 $$ sec(\varphi) = \frac{c}{a} $$

-It is the inverse of the more widely used cosine function:
+It is the reciprocal of the more widely used cosine function:

 $$ sec(\varphi) = \frac{1}{cos(\varphi)} $$